ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

   }
   ```

-- **Support for using an enhanced for-each loop with SQLException**
+- **Support for Using an Enhanced For-Each Loop With SQLException**

   ```java
   catch(SQLException ex) {